Comparing molecules and solids across structural and alchemical space: Examples and applications

 Our objective here is more to demonstrate how the fingerprint-based structural metric we introduced can cope with widely different classes of problems, and how it can treat on the same footings alchemical and structural variability.
-As an example we have also computed the similarity matrix and mapped the QM7b landscape using a modified alchemical similarity metric between the heavy atoms (we always take $\kappa_{\alpha\text{H}}=\delta_{\alpha\text{H}}$).
-First, we set $\kappa_{\alpha\beta}=1$ (which means we are treating species $\alpha$ and $\beta$ as the same species) for all of heavy atoms.
-The clear separation of the map into islands with the same stoichiometry is lost.
+As an example we have also computed the similarity matrix and mapped the QM7b landscape using a modified alchemical similarity metric between the non-H atoms (we always take $\kappa_{\alpha\text{H}}=\delta_{\alpha\text{H}}$).
+First, we set $\kappa_{\alpha\beta}=1$ (which means we are treating species $\alpha$ and $\beta$ as the same species) for all of atoms except H. The clear separation of the map into islands with the same stoichiometry is lost.
 However, there is now near-perfect correlation between position on the map and atomization energy, and at the same time one can see some residual clustering of molecules with similar composition.
 This can be explained because information on the alchemical identity of the atoms is encoded in their atomic coordination and bond lengths.
-This is for instance evident for sulfur, that has considerably larger bond lengths, leading to a clustering of sulfur-containing compounds that is considerably better than for instance in the case of oxygen or nitrogen.
+This is for instance evident for sulfur, that has considerably larger bond lengths, leading to better clustering of sulfur-containing compounds than in the case of oxygen or nitrogen.

 Obviously, assuming that all atom kinds are interchangeable is an extreme choice, and it is hard to imagine circumstances in which this ``element agnostic'' metric would be advantageous over one that exploited knowledge of the chemical identity of atoms.
 On the other hand, one could foresee to encode information on the ``alchemical similarity'' using one of the many quantities chemists have used historically to rationalize trends in reactivity across the periodic table.
 As an example, we used the electronegativity $E_\alpha$ to define